secureworks/dalton/README.rst

    | Right now, a programmatic submission must mimic a Web UI submission.
 In the
      future, a more streamlined and easier to use submission API may be exposed.
      Feel free to submit a pull request with this feature.

+#. | **When I submit jobs to Suricata Agents with multiple pcaps, the job zipfile
+     only has one pcap.
+What's going on?**
+   | In read pcap mode, which is how the Suricata and Snort engines process pcaps,
+     Suricata only supports the reading of a single pcap.
+Therefore, to support multiple pcaps in the same Suricata job, the Dalton Controller will combine the pcaps into a single file before making the job available for Agents to grab.
+By default, the pcap merging is done with mergecap.

 #. | **Why is it that when I try to build a Snort 2.9.0 or 2.9.0.x container, it fails when
      configuring Snort saying it can't find the 'dnet' files?**